metamagic-games/dnd-homebrews/src/Classes/Warden/Warden.md

 What is the raw deathly magic that Necromancers tap into?
 What is the essence of life that Druids access?
 Through what channels do divine beings restore life to the faithful?

 At some point in a warden's life, they were brought to the precipice of death, only to survive the experience.
 However, they never truly left death behind.
-Caught in a limbo between life and death, Wardens have learned to harness this proximity to the essence of life, leveraging the terrible understanding they've gained from their experience.
+Caught in a limbo between life and death, wardens have learned to harness this proximity to the essence of life, leveraging the terrible understanding they've gained from their experience.

 ### On the edge of death